luizbills/phaser-behavior-plugin/README.md

 // all behavior instances must have a identifier/key.
-This id just need to be unique. var key = 'my awesome key'
+This id just need to be unique. var id = 'my awesome key'

 // You can to override the default options a behavior instance, if you want/need (optional) var customOptions = { key: 'another value' }

 // add a behavior
-myObject.behaviors.set(key, Behavior, customOptions) // `.create` is called
+myObject.behaviors.set(id, Behavior, customOptions) // `.create` is called

 // checks if a object has a behavior instance
-// returns true if the object has a behavior with the key myObject.behaviors.has(key)
+// returns true if the object has a behavior with the key myObject.behaviors.has(id)

 // get a behavior instance
-// returns the behavior instance if the object has a behavior with the key, otherwise `undefined` myObject.behaviors.get(key)
+// returns the behavior instance if the object has a behavior with the key, otherwise `undefined` myObject.behaviors.get(id)

-// remove a behavior instance corresponding to this key myObject.behaviors.remove(key) // `.destroy` is called if a behavior instance is removed
+// remove a behavior instance corresponding to this key myObject.behaviors.remove(id) // `.destroy` is called if a behavior instance is removed

 // now be creative!
 // create other behaviors...